MM vs MC Cartridges Explained

 How MM and MC Differ Sonically

-While modern cartridges blur the line between categories, typical sonic traits include:
+Modern cartridges blur the line between categories, but typical sonic traits include:

 MM Sound Signature